 - Let your child practice "reading" you the story from the pictures.
 Children love to feel they are "reading" while looking at the pictures of a familiar book and telling the story in their own words.
 Do not be concerned if your child changes the story; it just means your child is using his or her imagination.

 - Remember that children, especially very young children, enjoy repetition.
 It is fine if your child wants to hear the same book again and again.
 Children take comfort in what is familiar, and learn and notice new things with every reading.
 You can also point out words that occur frequently, and your child may begin to recognize them as you read.
 They also like rhymes they can remember.

 - Read different kinds of books to your child.
 Try fiction and nonfiction, books with and without words, and poems that do and do not rhyme.
 Young children enjoy learning short verses and completing rhymes that you read aloud.

-Don't forget to check out the children's library resources available on the MWR Online Library!
+Don't forget to check out the children's library resources available on the MWR Digital Library!